-Every GATS nation is encouraged to offer an annual Faculty Development Seminar for their teachers and staff.
-This not only ensures continual growth of their teachers and will have a direct impact on the students, local Bible School programs and thus the growth of the national church.
+Every GATS nation is encouraged to offer yearly Faculty Development Seminars for their teachers and staff.
+This not only ensures continual growth in their teachers but will have a direct impact on the students, local Bible School programs and thus the growth and development of the national church.

-Global Educators travel throughout the world teaching seminars, mentoring teachers and administrators.
-Some Global Educators also write new lessons for Faculty Development.
+Global Educators travel throughout the world to GATS nations, teaching in these seminars, mentoring teachers and administrators.
+Many of the Global Educators are also actively writing new Faculty Development lessons.